QIWI-API/bill-payments-docs/bill-payments_en.html.md

 }
 ~~~

 After receiving inbound notification request, you should verify its signature and returns the JSON-response.
 The processing result code should be returned in response.
-The result code should be in _error_ parameter.

 <aside class="notice">
-Any response with result code other than 0 ("Success") and/or HTTP status code other than 200 (OK) will be treated as a temporary merchant's service error.
+Any response with HTTP status code other than 200 (OK) will be treated as a temporary merchant's service error.
 QIWI server repeates the notification request with increasing period within the next 24 hours.
 </aside>

 ### Headers